 Furthermore, Xeon CPUs are overly expensive, with most models costing more than 1000$.
 And even if you find a cheaper lower-end one, those CPUs will have their own socket and architecture that renders them incompatible with mainstream motherboards and might actually lead to worse in-game performance.

-In the end, the only legitimate reason to use a Xeon for gaming is if you already need a powerful workstation.
+In the end, the only legitimate reason to use a Xeon for gaming is if you are in need of a powerful workstation.
 Otherwise, spending a thousand dollars or more on a CPU, even if it is for a GTX 1080 Ti SLI configuration, is simply just not worth it.
 You are always better off with consumer CPUs for gaming.